worldamazing/plan/README.md

 - **Mental Health:** Envisioning a society free from mental health challenges ([view](docs/vision-mental-health.md))
 - **Creativity and Human Potential:** Imagining a society where everyone excels at the highest level of all forms of intelligence ([view](docs/vision-human-potential.md))
 - **Openness and Empowerment:** Envisioning a society where openness and self-awareness empower every individual to contribute fully to communal life ([view](docs/vision-openness-empowerment.md))

+## Member Benefits Overview
+> In the Global Institution, we've reimagined what it means to live and work together.
+This section details the comprehensive benefits available to all members, from transformative living environments to global travel opportunities.
+Each benefit underscores our commitment to enhancing every aspect of our members' lives.

+### Core Member Benefits
+> Delve into the array of foundational benefits that every member enjoys, designed to elevate both personal well-being and communal prosperity.
+Explore how each benefit integrates seamlessly into daily life, ensuring that every interaction and experience within the GI is enriching.

+- **Core Member Benefits:** A comprehensive overview of the standard benefits available to all members, enhancing every aspect of life from home to health, education, and beyond ([view](docs/benefits.md))

+### Personalized Member Pages
+> Recognizing the unique contributions and preferences of each member, we offer personalized benefits tailored to the individual lifestyles and aspirations of key community figures.
+These pages illustrate how the GI adapts its vast resources to meet specific needs and interests.
+- **Barack:** Diplomacy and global leadership enhancements ([view](docs/benefits-barack.md))
+- **Don:** Focused on entrepreneurship and financial strategy ([view](docs/benefits-don.md))
+- **Joe:** Tailored for governance and policy expertise ([view](docs/benefits-joe.md))
+- **Ye:** Innovative approaches to music and fashion ([view](docs/benefits-ye.md))
+- **Jay:** Supporting artistic entrepreneurship and cultural impact ([view](docs/benefits-hov.md))
+- **Marshall:** Enhancing musical creativity and personal development ([view](docs/benefits-marshall.md))